 We found 4 family medicine practitioners who accept Medicare near Macclenny, FL.

-Dr. Angelito Tecson's areas of specialization are general practice and family medicine; he sees patients in Macclenny, FL.
-Patients rated him highly, giving him an average of 4.5 stars out of 5.
-Dr. Tecson is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-He graduated from the University of Santo Tomas Faculty of Medicine and Surgery.
-He speaks Spanish.
+Dr. Angelito Tecson is a physician who specializes in general practice and family medicine.
+He has a 4.5 out of 5 star average patient rating.
+Dr. Tecson honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He is a graduate of the University of Santo Tomas Faculty of Medicine and Surgery.
+He is conversant in Spanish.

 Conditions / Treatments